intuit/Ignite/README.md

 <h2 align="center">Developing</h2>

-To start developing Ignite, start up a terminal and rn the following command.
+To start developing Ignite, start up a terminal and run the following command.
 Be sure to restart the dev server when changing any non-React or non-markdown file, since webpack doesn't handle them.

 ```bash
 yarn build:lib && yarn start